SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ####### tag questsions

-A tag question is an interrogative clause which is formed from a declarative clause plus a question tag.
+»⟮A tag question⟯« is ⟮＿an interrogative clause＿⟯ which is formed from ⟮＿a declarative clause＿⟯ plus ⟮＿a question tag＿⟯.
 Tag questions express polar questions.
 A question tag is a constitent required for creating a tag question.
 A question tag may be a question tag simple lexical unit, or a question tag complex constituent.